Call for papers

 • Any other related topic

-The conference is being organized as a face-to-face conference, to be held at the City Centre Campus of the University of Helsinki, Finland.
-The conference has an accessible online participation as an option for a few participants.
-This option will be reserved for anyone with limited accessibility who is unable to travel to the conference, due to the lack of funding or otherwise.
-The participants are asked to mention in their abstract submission whether they are applying to attend the onsite or online conference.
-Please note that it is not possible to shift between categories after submitting your abstract.
+The conference will be organized face-to-face on the City Centre Campus of the University of Helsinki, Finland.
+Accessible online participation is an option reserved for anyone with limited access who is unable to travel to the conference, due to lack of funding or otherwise.
+The participants are asked to mention in their abstract submission whether they are applying to attend onsite or online.
+Please note that it is not possible to change your attendance category after submitting your abstract.